 Broker-Dealers and other market professionals should exercise caution if they choose to: allow for payments in cryptocurrencies, allow customers to purchase cryptocurrencies on margin, or otherwise use cryptocurrencies to facilitate securities transactions.
 Firms should ensure that their cryptocurrency activities do not undermine their anti-money laundering or know-your-customer obligations.

-The SEC and Cryptocurrency
+The SEC and Cryptocurrencies

 According to SEC Chairman Jay Clayton in his Statement on Cryptocurrencies and Initial Coin Offerings, the SEC is keeping a sharp focus on how cryptocurrencies are affecting the securities market.
 Currently, the SEC has not approved any exchange-traded products (such as ETFs) holding cryptocurrencies (or other assets related to cryptocurrencies) for listing and trading.

-FINRA and Cryptocurrency
+FINRA and Cryptocurrencies

 In their 2018 Regulatory and Examination Priorities Letter, FINRA briefly addressed the growing popularity of and interest in virtual currencies.
 Due to the increase in media, public, and regulatory attention, FINRA is closely monitoring developments in the areas of digital assets (such as cryptocurrencies), including the role that firms and registered representatives may play in carrying out transactions in such assets.